microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 Let's act as a developer to try to create an environment using the catalog you just added.

 Add the role `Deployment Environments User` to your self  at the project level.
+It can takes few minutes to apply.

 Go to the [Dev Box Portal][dev-box-portal] and sign in.